anexia-it/go-anxcloud/README.md

 ## Getting started

-Before using the SDK you should familiarize yourself with the API.
-See [here](https://engine.anexia-it.com/docs/) for more info.
+Before using the SDK you should familiarize yourself with the [Anexia Engine API](https://engine.anexia-it.com/docs/).

-I you crave for an example, take a look at [the terraform provider for this project](https://github.com/anexia-it/terraform-provider-anxcloud)
+The library is used in [our terraform provider](https://github.com/anexia-it/terraform-provider-anxcloud), check it out if you want some examples how to use it.

-## Example
+### Example

 Below is a short example using the new generic client in this package.
 Not all APIs can already be used with it, but we are working on that.
 Find [more examples in the docs](https://pkg.go.dev/github.com/anexia-it/go-anxcloud@main/pkg/api#example-package-Usage) (linked to docs for